 Energy Concierge

-The Energy Concierge subprogram will provide an objective central single point of contact to help local governments find and access the best options for their specific needs.
+The Energy Concierge subprogram will provide an objective central single point of contact to help local governments find and access the best program options for their specific needs.
 The service will also assist local governments to determine their eligibility for particular programs and assist them with the enrollment process.
 A collateral benefit of this strategy is that it will increase the uptake of existing programs and reduce program administration costs.

 Energy Roadmapping

-The Energy Roadmapping subprogram will work with local government agencies and provide technical and engineering assistance to develop “roadmaps” for improving their buildings to meet their unique energy goals.
+The Energy Roadmapping subprogram will work with local governments and provide technical and engineering assistance to develop “roadmaps” for improving their buildings to meet their unique energy goals.
 In addition, the Roadmapping service will offer energy assessments of designated and potential Community Resilience Centers and technical assistance for energy system improvements.
-These activities will include working with staff to provide specific analysis and guidance, develop new plans or improve existing plans, and drive feasible projects to implementation, as well as assisting agencies to integrate energy goals into the processes which drive institutional decisions related to construction, retrofit, and maintenance of their public buildings.
-The approach will include high-level planning as well as some project-level implementation support.
+These activities will include working with staff to understand their project plans and goals, analyze and assess their facilities and equipment, and provide recommended phased energy measures to improve their facilities.

 Services will be available for projects ranging from single facilities to building portfolios, and could address new construction, retrofits and recommissioning, end-of-life replacement, and operations and maintenance.
-BayREN may provide assistance directly or in the form of stipends to support agency staff and design teams.

 Program Delivery and Customer Service